CFT-HY/HILA/README.md

 s1 = s2 + s3;
 ~~~

+Method calls in loops that change the field element.

+Referring to the same direction twice in different field references causes an error in cuda kernel parameters.

 ## Testing

 In the `programs/test_cases` folder you can find a collection of simple test programs.
 To test whether the translations to cpu code work, type: